ca. 6 hrs

 You can take a private Auschwitz Tour straight after arrival to the Krakow Airport.
 By doing so, you save your time as the Memorial is located only about one hour drive from the airport.
-This is a direct door-to-door transfer by a private car with our driver’s waiting time in Auschwitz.
+This is a direct, door-to-door transfer by a private car with our driver’s waiting time in Auschwitz.
 Our smart, friendly and professional driver will be awaiting you in the arrival hall with a sign bearing your name.
-You can also have lunch vs. lunch-boxes before you start your tour.
+You can also have lunch or get lunch-boxes before you start your tour.

 – 10.30 a.m.
 November till March

 – 12.30 May to September

 – 1.30 p.m.
 June to September

 otherwise the only option of visiting the Memorial is a self guided tour (with maps and guide books that we provide).

 300PLN | 64 EUR

 All prices shown are